 There are two main types of mortgages:

-Charges if you want to leave the deal early – you are tied in for the length of the fix.
+- Watch out for charges if you want to leave the deal early – you are tied in for the length of the fix

 The end of the fixed period – you should look for a new mortgage deal two to three months before it ends or you’ll be moved automatically onto your lender’s standard variable rate which is usually higher.